 Normally the finance company will include the Vehicle Excise Duty

 or 'tax disc' as a part of an optional service or maintenance contract.

 Advantages of Hire Purchase

-In addition, at the end of the contract the fleet operator can take ownership of the
+At the end of the contract the buyer can take ownership of the

 vehicle so it can profit from prudent management of the vehicle, such as achieving